 In October 2012, a group of existing employees of LSV formed a new limited liability company called LSV Employee Group III and agreed to purchase a portion of the partnership interest of existing LSV employees for \$77,700, of which \$69,930 was financed through syndicated term loan facilities contained in a credit agreement with The PrivateBank and Trust Company.
 LSV Employee Group III owns the purchased partnership interest.
 The Company provided an unsecured guaranty for \$45,000 of the obligations of LSV Employee Group III to the lenders through a guaranty agreement.
 In addition, LSV agreed to provide an unsecured guaranty for the remaining \$24,930 of the obligations of LSV Employee Group III to the lenders through a separate guaranty agreement.
-The loan facility guaranteed by LSV has a three year term and will be repaid from the quarterly distributions of LSV.
+In September 2014, LSV Employee Group III made the final principal payment related to the term loan guaranteed by LSV.

 With regard to the loan facility guaranteed by the Company, the lenders will have the right to seek payment from the Company in the event of a default by LSV Employee Group III.
 The loan facility has a five year term and will be repaid from the quarterly distributions of LSV.
-No principal payments will be made by LSV Employee Group III on the loan facility guaranteed by the Company until the separate loan facility guaranteed by LSV is fully repaid.
+No principal payments were made by LSV Employee Group III on the loan facility guaranteed by the Company until the separate loan facility guaranteed by LSV was fully repaid.